Relationship Between Moon Phases and Tides: Everything You Should Know

-Feb 15 2021 - Views: 993
+Feb 15 2021 - Views: 1581

 Rate: 3.8 - 50Votes

 Ocean tides would have never appeared on Earth without the Moon’s gravitational pull.
 That’s an undeniable fact.
-And of course, different moon phases also affect the tides differently.
-Check out this article “Things to know about Moon Phases and tides” to learn basic things not only the effects of the moons on tides but also the relationship between its phases and the rise and fall of ocean water.
+Also, different moon phases affect the tides differently.
+Check out this article to learn about the relationship between moon phases and tides and the effects of the moon on tides.

-Moon phases and tides
+How are the moon phases and tides connected?

-Different phases of the Moon
+Different Phases of the Moon

-Moon’s phase is the position of the Moon relative to the Sun and Earth.
+The moon’s phase is the position of the Moon relative to the Sun and Earth.
 In other words, Moon phases are angles of the moon to the Earth.

-Moon phases and tides: 8 major phases of the Moon (Image Credit: moonconnection.com)
+8 major phases of the Moon

 Moon Phases